jitsedesmet/thesis/ideas/index.md

 * Do you need meaningful shapes?
   Or should shape trees/ indices just be seen as some sort of index, where a memory/ processing time consideration should be made,
+* Could Comunica parse functions that are made available as wasm over the web?
+They could be described as Function Ontology?
+* Comunica actor_parse_http_llm: you get raw html, no rdf, give it to llm giving you rdf and let comunica do the rest. (probably only usefull combined with source attribution)